-Foreign investors need to invest above IDR 10 billion as their investment plan, with the minimum paid-up capital also being IDR 10 billion.
-In the investment plan, companies can mention either cash or fixed assets such as machinery.
-However, it is excluded from land and buildings.
+It is important to note that foreign investors need to invest above IDR 10 billion in their investment plan, including the minimum paid-up capital.
+This capital is used to obtain a business license, import license, and other licenses specific to the company’s sector.
+Companies can mention cash or fixed assets such as machinery in the investment plan, excluding land and buildings.

 Perseroan Terbatas Penanaman Modal Dalam Negeri (PT PMDN), familiarly known as a Local PT, is another type of business entity in Indonesia.
 However, as the name suggests, Local PT is not an option that foreign investors can choose, as the regulations are designed strictly for Indonesian citizens.

 Indonesian citizens do not need to refer their business activities to the Positive Investment List before going through company registration in Indonesia, which appeals to the foreign investors for establishing the Local PT.
 To start a Local PT, investors should pay a start-up capital of at least IDR 50,000,000.

 Company Registration in Indonesia: Representative Office